dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 #### Parallel, Anti-Parallel and Orthoganal Coupling In Motion Towards The Attainment of Equilibrium Unveils Nearly All Deception

-- someone with a goal in mind will tend to move TOWARDS or AWAY from it when signalling. if they don't feel the need to deceive you, they won't fake you out by amplifying signal that conveys moving AWAY from some intended area of equilibrium
+- someone with a goal in mind will tend to move *TOWARDS* or *AWAY* from it when signalling. if they don't feel the need to deceive you, they won't fake you out by amplifying signal that conveys moving AWAY from some intended area of equilibrium
+  - someone clever will move *AROUND* (orthogonally to) the objective
 - someone who lacks an agenda or with few goals will exhibit something like brownian motion extended to these high-dimensional spaces
   - there is little intentional motion or it's clear to see they are